-Credential Manager doesn't store passwords and credentials on the device
+Credential Manager does not store passwords and credentials on the computer.

 Credential Manager will store passwords and credentials on this computer for later use for domain authentication.

-It's a recommended practice to disable the ability of the Windows operating system to cache credentials on any device where credentials aren't needed.
+It is a recommended practice to disable the ability of the Windows operating system to cache credentials on any computer where credentials are not needed.
 Evaluate your servers and workstations to determine the requirements.
 Cached credentials are designed primarily to be used on laptops that require domain credentials when disconnected from the domain.